Havasupai Indian Reservation

+Indian reservation in Arizona, U.S.

 The Havasupai Indian Reservation is a Native American reservation for the Havasupai people, bordering Grand Canyon National Park, in Coconino County in Arizona, United States.
 It is considered one of America's most remote Indian reservations.

+It is the land base of the Havasupai Tribe of the Havasupai Reservation, a federally recognized tribe.
 The reservation is governed by a seven-member tribal council, led by a chairman who is elected from among the members of the council.
 The capital of the reservation is Supai, situated at the bottom of Cataract Canyon (also known as Havasu Canyon), one of the tributary canyons of the Grand Canyon.
-Havasupai is a combination of the words Havasu (meaning "blue-green water") and pai (meaning "people"), thus meaning "people of the blue-green waters".

-History

-The Havasupai lived, farmed, and hunted throughout their traditional territory, comprising the canyons and plateaus in and around Havasu Canyon, for centuries before the arrival of Europeans.
-They farmed in the canyons in spring and summer, and moved to the plateau lands for fall and winter.
-In the 1870s, when European miners, ranchers, and settlers arrived in the Arizona Territory in increasing numbers, pressure increased to confine the Havasupai and other tribes to small and demarcated reservations.
-In 1882, President Chester Arthur established the Havasupai Indian Reservation by Executive Order, and restricted the tribe to 518 acres within Havasu Canyon.
-The rest of their ancestral lands were taken by the federal government for public use.
-According to reports, the Havasupai were completely unaware of the Executive Order for several years.
-The reduction of their lands led to a disruption on the tribe's way of life, and constant tension between the tribe and the U.S. government.
+Name